RyanOD/python-games/number-guessing/readme.md

 # Number Guessing Game
-This is a simple game of guessing an unknown number between zero and one-hundred.
+A simple number guessing game built with Python.
+In this game, players try to find an unknown number between 0 and 100.
 While a very simple game, this is a classic first step in game development as it introduces the developer to several key programming concepts while not overwhelming them with too much.
 While this code is overly verbose, this approach is helpful for less experienced developers.

 ## Key Concepts
-This following concepts are exposed in this number guess game design.
+The following Python programming concepts are exposed in this number guess game design.
 - Random Module
 - Game Loop
 - Functions